manan-ec/manan-ec.github.io/devlog/jan24-week-3.md

 - 8:30 AM - Focussing an element on a panel which was to be rendered is getting a bit complex.
 - 10:40 AM - Had a meet with Ab, discussed how to resolve an issue where due to a force push to a remote branch and rebasing `layoutplannerjs` refactor branch introduced squashed commits back, discussed new issues which I will work on for the day.
 - 11:45 AM - Resolved unwanted commits issue, cleaned refactor branch and updated the PR.
-- 1:00 PM - Trying to understand how moving the room was sometimes causing to lock it with furnishing.
+- 1:00 PM - Trying to understand how moving the room was sometimes causing to lock it with furnishing and sometimes not.
+- 2:00 PM - Figured it out, resolved it.
+- 3:00 PM - Also added the constrainer when a room is dropped under a furnishing, made the updated PR.